michaelshobbs/dokku-app-predeploy-tasks/README.md

 The name field is just a name you give the task.
 This can be anything except 'web', 'worker', 'urgentworker' or 'clock' that have special meanins in Dokku/Heroku.

-With this line installed you should on future git pushes see the output, for example:
+With this line installed you should on future git pushes see the output.
+For example, with the Django collecstatic line above, we should see the evidence of that being run everytime we deploy.

 ```
 $ git push dokku master